nishant-kumar109/data-structure-in-javascript/README.md

 # Data Structure in JavaScript

-* [Data Structure: The **implementation** practice Bootcamp] This is the shared document for data structure.
+* [Data Structure: The **implementation** practice Bootcamp :]

+This is the shared document for data structure.
 Here one can get the complete implementation of DS in JavaScript, which is handled in a well comprehensive manner.
 Still many types have to be done, and it is open for all to update.